ARMED SERVICES CORNER

 FREE CAREER GUIDANCE FOR VETERANS FROM FORTUNE 500 MENTORS

-![]() VFW’s Sport Clips Help a Hero Scholarship Applications for Fall Semester The VFW offers scholarships up to $5,000 and you can apply between January 1 and April 30.
-Scholarships will be awarded in August for the Fall Semester.
+![]() VFW’s Sport Clips Help a Hero Scholarship Applications for Fall Semester The VFW offers scholarships up to $5,000 and you can apply between August 1 and November 15.
+Scholarships will be awarded in August for the Fall Semester (deadline was 4/30/23) and in January for the Spring semester.
 There are qualifications such as: U.S. Citizen; Retired, Honorably Discharged, or Active Military or a member of the National Guard or Reserve; Have completed Basic and Advanced Training; E5 or below rank; Show the need for assistance.
-Go to vfw.org/assistance/student-veterans-support for details and to apply.
+Go to vfw.org/assistance/student-veterans- support for details and to apply.
 CAREGIVER BENEFITS TO EXPAND TO ALL VETERANS

 EFFECTIVE OCTOBER 1, 2022!
 Veterans of all eras were eligible for caregiver benefits on Oct.
 1, 2022, an expansion that is expected to add thousands of families to the program in 2023.
 It is designed to support and compensate full-time caregivers providing at-home assistance to severely wounded veterans.
 The caregiver support line (855-260-3274) is ready and has double the number of staff on board in case anyone has any issues or concerns.
 For more information, visit https://www.va.gov/family-member-benefits/ to apply and complete VA form 10-10CG. |